d2l-ai/d2l-en/chapter_introduction/index.md

 offering a unified set of tools for tackling diverse problems.

-## The Key Components: Data, Models, and Algorithms
+## Key Components: Data, Models, and Algorithms

 In our *wake-word* example, we described a dataset consisting of audio snippets and binary labels, and we